ericstrobl/MarkovBlanket/README.md

 BAHSIC and FOHSIC have no guarantees (approximation methods) from: Song L, Smola A, Gretton A, Bedo J, and Borgwardt K. Feature Selection via Dependence Maximization.
 JMLR, 2007.

+Tricks of the trade including the Kronecker delta kernel for classification and the copula transform have also been included.

 CODE
 ----